ceshine/ceshine-hugo/content/post/20210318-adafactor/index.md

 }
 ```

-I've published a [Kaggle notebook](https://www.kaggle.com/ceshine/preprocess-and-finetune-t5-1-1-full/) that fine-tune the `google/t5-v1_1-base` model on the MultiNLI dataset and gets a competitive result.
-I've observed that my own learning rate schedule performs better than the inverse-square root decay recommended by the paper.
+I've published a [Kaggle notebook](https://www.kaggle.com/ceshine/preprocess-and-finetune-t5-1-1-full/) that fine-tunes the `google/t5-v1_1-base` model on the MultiNLI dataset and gets a competitive result.
+I've observed that my learning rate schedule performs better than the inverse-square root decay recommended by the paper.

-A [mT5 version](https://www.kaggle.com/ceshine/pytorch-lightning-finetune-mnli-pretrained-mt5) that further fine-tunes a MNLI-fine-tuned `google/mt5-base` model on a multi-lingual dataset is also available.
+An [mT5 version](https://www.kaggle.com/ceshine/pytorch-lightning-finetune-mnli-pretrained-mt5) that further fine-tunes an MNLI fine-tuned `google/mt5-base` model on a multi-lingual dataset is also available.
 Because of the low resource of the multi-lingual corpus, I froze the embedding matrix in this one to prevent overfitting.

 ## References